Calling Test

 Why You Are Wired the Way You Are

-The thing you wish God would take from you might be the thing He plans to use most.
+The thing you wish God would take from you may be the very thing He plans to use most.

 When You Wish You Were Someone Else